-The Bond Tax pledged to the 2022 Bonds is levied at the rate of 3.0 mills.
-For purposes of this computation it has been assumed that collections of the Bond Tax will remain constant for so long as any of the 2022 Bonds remain outstanding.
+The Bond Tax pledged to the 2022 Bonds and the 2024 Bonds is levied at the rate of 3.0 mills.
+For purposes of this computation it has been assumed that collections of the Bond Tax will remain constant for so long as any of the 2022 Bonds and the 2024 Bonds remain outstanding.
 In connection with this assumption, it is assumed that Special State Sales Tax Collections will equal the decrease in collections of the Bond Tax resulting from the Homestead Exemption.
 See, SUMMARY OF ARKANSAS AD VALOREM TAX PROCEDURES, Homestead Exemption, infra.
 However, if the assessed valuation of the property in the City increases or decreases for any reason, the dollar amount of the Bond Tax actually levied will increase or decrease proportionately as will the Special State Sales Tax Collections.